Invariant character varieties of hyperbolic knots with symmetries: Invariant character varieties over fields of positive characteristic

 \section{Invariant character varieties over fields of positive characteristic}

-Let $L=K_0\cup A$ be a hyperbolic link with two components such that $A$ is trivial.
+Let $L=K_0\sqcup A$ be a hyperbolic link with two components such that $A$ is trivial.
 Assume that $\mathrm{lk}(K_0,A)\neq0$.
 For each odd prime number $p$ that does not divide the linking number $\mathrm{lk}(K_0,A)$, the knot $K_0$ lifts to a knot $K_p$ in the $p$-fold cyclic cover of ${\mathbf S}^3$ branched along $A$.

-By construction (see Section~\ref{s:quotientlink}), $K_p$ is periodic of period $p$, realised by $\psi$, and the invariant subvariety $X(K_p)^\psi$ contains at least $(p-1)/2$ irreducible components of dimension $1$.
+By construction (see Section~\ref{s:quotientlink}), $K_p$ admits a periodic symmetry $\psi$ of order $p$, and the invariant subvariety $X(K_p)^\psi$ contains at least $(p-1)/2$ irreducible components of dimension $1$.
 These components of $X(K_p)^\psi$ are constructed in Proposition~\ref{prop:periodic} as the intersection of the character variety $X(L)$ with a family of $(p-1)/2$ parallel hyperplanes.
-These parallel planes correspond to a hypersurface which is the vanishing locus of the minimal polynomial for $2\cos(2\pi/p)$ in the variable ${\mathrm tr}(\mu)$.
+The union of these parallel hyperplanes corresponds to a hypersurface which is the vanishing locus of the minimal polynomial for $2\cos(2\pi/p)$ in the variable ${\mathrm tr}(\mu)$.
 Such polynomial can be easily computed from the $p$th cyclotomic polynomial and is defined over ${\mathbb Z}$.

 The characters of $X(K_p)^\psi$ correspond to representations of the orbifold $E(K_p)/\psi$.
 Note that $X(E(K_p)/\psi)$ may have further components besides those provided by Proposition~\ref{prop:periodic}, since the orbifold may admit irreducible representations that are trivial on $\mu$.
 These irreducible representations correspond to characters for which ${\mathrm tr}(\mu)=2$.
 In any case, $X(E(K_p)/\psi)$ contains at least $(p-1)/2$ components of dimension $1$.